kuflex/ofxKu/README.md

 * ofxKuRasterMorphology - dilatation and erosion
 * ofxKuRasterResize_nearest - resize raster arrays
 * ofxKuFloodFill function which do flood fill in array, removing small blobs
+* ofxKuRasterOpenCV - gaussian smoothing and other functions, implemented with OpenCV.
+Requires ofxOpenCv addon.

 ## Statistics
 * ofxKuMathStat - compute median value of the vector